WestDRI/autumnschool22/content/bash/bash-09-grep-find.md

 > done
 ```

-However, you can actually make it a one-liner:
+Alternatively, you can make it a one-liner:

 ```sh
 find . -name "*.txt" -exec command {} \;       # important to have spaces
 ```

--- this will run the command on each item in the output of find.
+Another -- perhaps more elegant -- one-line alternative is to use `xargs`.
+In its simplest usage, `xargs`

-In its simplest usage, `xargs` command lets you construct a list of arguments:
+command lets you construct a list of arguments:

 ```sh